Updated July 4, 2023

-SQL Update Statement is the statement that can be used to modify the column values of the existing records in the table that allows us to update one or more columns simultaneously and also have control on which rows should be considered while updating whether some of them should be updated or all of them that ultimately leads to the powerful statement provided to the users to manipulate the database using a structured query language.
-In this article, we will learn about the general syntax of the update statement in SQL and also discuss the working of the query, further we will illustrate some examples where we will see how we can update single and multiple columns using the update statement.
-There is also an extended version of the update statement known as an update join statement that helps us to assign the values of the cross join between multiple tables to the single table column values.
+The SQL Update Statement provides the capability to modify the values of columns in existing records within a table.
+This statement allows for the simultaneous updating of one or more columns, giving users control over which specific rows should be considered for modification.
+This flexibility makes the SQL Update Statement a powerful tool for manipulating databases using the structured query language.
+In this article, we will learn about the general syntax of the update statement in SQL and also discuss the working of the query, further, we will illustrate some examples where we will see how we can update single and multiple columns using the update statement.

 The syntax of the update statement in SQL is as shown below –

 UPDATE table_to_update SET column_name1 = expression, column_name2 = expression, ....
 [WHERE any_restrictions];

 In the above syntax, we can see that we can specify as many columns that we have to update present in the table using an update statement in SQL.

 - table_to_update: table_to_update is the name of the table whose column records we wish to update.
 Further, we need to specify all the columns and the expressions we want to assign to them in the comma-separated format after the SET keyword.

 - Column names: column_name1, column_name2 are the names of the column, and expression is the value we want to assign to them.

 - Expressions: Expression can be any literal values, constraints, any manipulated values of expressions that involve operations like addition, subtraction, product, division, square, etc, or variables, other column values, or expressions formed from another table’s columns in case of the update join statement.